Jo Stafford: The Pied Pipers

 By 1938, the Staffords were involved with Twentieth Century Fox's production of Alexander's Ragtime Band.
-The studio brought in many vocal groups to work on the film, including the Four Esquires, the Rhythm Kings, and the King Sisters, who began to sing and socialized between takes.
+The studio brought in many vocal groups to work on the film, including the Four Esquires, the Rhythm Kings, and the King Sisters, who began to sing and socialize between takes.
 The Stafford Sisters, the Four Esquires and the Rhythm Kings became a new vocal group called the Pied Pipers.
 Stafford later said, "We started singing together just for fun, and these sessions led to the formation of an eight-voice singing group that we christened 'The Pied Pipers'".
 The group consisted of eight members, including Stafford—John Huddleston, Hal Hooper, Chuck Lowry, Bud Hervey, George Tait, Woody Newbury, and Dick Whittinghill.

 As the Pied Pipers, they worked on local radio and movie soundtracks.
 When Alyce and Yvonne King threw a party for their boyfriends' visit to Los Angeles, the group was invited to perform.
 The King Sisters' boyfriends were Tommy Dorsey's arrangers Axel Stordahl and Paul Weston, who became interested in the group.
 Weston said the group's vocals were unique for its time and that their vocal arrangements were much like those for orchestral instruments.

 Weston persuaded Dorsey to audition the group in 1938, and the eight drove together to New York City.
 Dorsey liked them and signed them for 10 weeks.
 After their second broadcast, the sponsor visiting from overseas heard the group sing "Hold Tight (Want Some Seafood Mama)".
 Until this point, the sponsor knew only that he was paying for Dorsey's program and that its ratings were very good; transcription discs mailed to him by his advertising agency always arrived broken.
-He thought that the performance was terrible, and pressured the advertising agency representing his brand to fire the group.
+He thought that the performance was terrible and successfully pressured the advertising agency representing his brand to fire the group.
 They stayed in New York for several months, landing one job that paid them $3.60 each, and they recorded some material for RCA Victor Records.
 Weston later said that Stordahl and he felt responsibility for the group, since Weston had arranged their audition with Dorsey.
 After six months in New York and with no work there for them, the Pied Pipers returned to Los Angeles, where four of their members left the group to seek regular employment.
-Shortly afterwards, Stafford received a telephone call from Dorsey, who told her he wished to hire the group, but wanted only four of them, including Stafford.
+Shortly afterwards, Stafford received a telephone call from Dorsey, who told her he wished to hire the group but wanted only four of them, including Stafford.
 After she agreed to the offer, the remaining Pied Pipers—Stafford, Huddleston, Lowry, and Wilson—traveled to Chicago in 1939.
 The decision led to success for the group, especially Stafford, who featured in both collective and solo performances with Dorsey's orchestra.